microsoft/azure-iot-developer-kit/docs/getting-started.md

 **[TODO: Screenshot]**

-The DevKit will reboot and get WiFi connected, to verify the connection, you can see the WiFi LED light up:
+Click Reset button on the board again.
+The DevKit will reboot and get WiFi connected, to verify the connection, you can see the WiFi LED light up with IP address:

 **[TODO: Screenshot]**